aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/charts/chart-formatting/_index.md

 The example given below shows how to set the border of the sidewall by using different attributes.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-charts-SettingChartsAppearance-SettingBorders-1.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-charts-SettingChartsAppearance-SettingBorders-1.java" >}}

 ## **Change the Chart Position and Size**